ToJupiter/MLOps/README.md

 # MLOps
-This project should be combined of many components, with the first brick being MLOps and Machine Learning Operations Specialization course from Duke University.
+This project should be combined of many components, with the first brick being DevOps, DataOps, MLOps Specialization course from Duke University.